DigiBP/AS24TeamPulse/README.md

 <figure>
   <img src="images/Pulse_as_is_Process_final.png" alt="As-Is process diagram">
-  <figcaption>Figure 1: As-Is BPMN model of the medication cost approval in the Swiss healthcare insurance company.</figcaption>
+  <figcaption>As-Is BPMN model of the medication cost approval in the Swiss healthcare insurance company.</figcaption>
 </figure>

 As described in this workflow, there are many tasks for the Assistant, which could be automated and more efficient.